AdobeDocs/experience-platform.en/help/sources/tutorials/api/create/customer-success/salesforce-service-cloud.md

 ## Next steps

-By following this tutorial, you have created an [!DNL Salesforce Service Cloud] connection using the [!DNL Flow Service] API, and have obtained the connection's unique ID value.
-You can now use this base connection ID to [explore your data tables](../../explore/tabular.md) and then [create a dataflow and bring your customer success data to Platform](../../collect/customer-success.md).
+By following this tutorial, you have created a [!DNL Salesforce Service Cloud] base connection using the [!DNL Flow Service] API.
+You can use this base connection ID in the following tutorials:

+* [Explore the structure and contents of your data tables using the [!DNL Flow Service] API](../../explore/tabular.md)
+* [Create a dataflow to bring customer success data to Platform using the [!DNL Flow Service] API](../../collect/customer-success.md)